Le Cercle Electrique

 Quebec City, QC

-Anna Leah, Beyond The Moon, Don't Be A Moon / Controversial, Howdy Doody Boogie, In Context Of The Moon, Do You Or Don't You Want To Know, Blowing The Blues Away, 96 Tears, Blue River Liquor Shine, X and Y, Hangover, Coming Off The Moon, Marmalade Mama, Let Your Man Fly, Hoosh Rah, Lip Service, Toronto Tontos, Lady Let Me In, Sunday Morning Cereal, Here Among The Cats, Research (at Beach Resorts), Mash Moon In Hawaii, Diamonds Diamonds, Distressed, Lily
+Anna Leah, Beyond The Moon, Don't Be A Moon / Controversial, Howdy Doody Boogie, Here Among The Cats, Research (at Beach Resorts), Mash Moon In Hawaii, Diamonds Diamonds, Distressed, Lily, Coming Off The Moon, Marmalade Mama, Let Your Man Fly, Hoosh Rah, Lip Service, Toronto Tontos, Lady Let Me In, Sunday Morning Cereal, In Context Of The Moon, Do You Or Don't You Want To Know, Blowing The Blues Away, 96 Tears, Blue River Liquor Shine, X and Y, Hangover

-Although it's 1976 and the band hasn't released an album yet, little do they realize they are playing songs that would end up on all five of their studio albums.
-Distressed has a different arrangement from what would end up on Mutiny Up My Sleeve.
+Although the band hasn't released an album yet, little do they realize they are playing songs that would end up on all five of their studio albums.
+Distressed and Beyond The Moon have different arrangements from what would end up on Mutiny Up My Sleeve.
 Blue River Liquor Shine is perhaps the most interesting of the bunch, as it has a slower and much more psychedelic arrangement with Terry Watkinson on organ (and block vocal harmonies throughout).
+The disco version of Lip Service is a far cry from the eventual album version as well.

 There are also quite a few songs that never ended up on a Max Webster album - Anna Leah, Don't Be A Moon, Howdy Doody Boogie, Do You Or Don't You Want To Know, X and Y, Marmalade Mama, Hoosh Rah, Lady Let Me In, and Sunday Morning Cereal (the last of which is mostly a Paul Kersey drum solo).